 This is part 2 of our intro to chemistry unit.
-We talked a little about the periodic table and atomic structure in my previous post.
+We’ve already talked a little about the periodic table and atomic structure.
 Today we are moving on to atoms, ions, and isotopes.
 If you are looking for resources, this is a simple addition to the previous atomic structure plates.
 We are adding at atom worksheet for middle school students.
+If you are ready to move on, balancing chemical equations, would be a great next step.

 Why atoms, ions, isotopes?